Synecdoche, New York

 The film premiered in competition at the 61st Annual Cannes Film Festival on May 23, 2008.
 Sony Pictures Classics acquired the United States distribution rights, paying no money but agreeing to give the film's backers a portion of the revenues.
-It had a limited theatrical release in the U.S. on October 24, 2008, and was a commercial failure on its initial release.
+It had a limited theatrical release in the U.S. on October 24, 2008, and was a commercial failure on its initial release; executives at Sidney Kimmel Entertainment said they recouped much of the budget through international sales.

 The story and themes of Synecdoche, New York polarized critics: some called it pretentious or self-indulgent, but others declared it a masterpiece, with Roger Ebert ranking it as the decade's best.
 The film was also nominated for the Palme d'Or at the 2008 Cannes Film Festival, and has since appeared in multiple polls of the greatest films of the 21st century.

 Plot

 Theater director Caden Cotard finds his life unraveling.
-He suffers from numerous physical ailments and has been growing increasingly alienated from his artist wife, Adele.
-He hits bottom when Adele leaves him for a new life in Berlin, taking their four-year-old daughter, Olive, with her.
+He suffers from mysterious physical ailments and has been growing increasingly alienated from his artist wife, Adele, who creates microscopic paintings.
+He hits bottom when their couple's therapy fails as Adele leaves him for a new life in Berlin, taking their four-year-old daughter, Olive.

-After the success of his production of Death of a Salesman, Caden unexpectedly receives a MacArthur Fellowship, giving him the financial means to pursue his artistic interests.
-He determines to use it to create an artistic piece of brutal realism and honesty, into which he can pour his whole self.
-Gathering an ensemble cast into an enormous warehouse in Manhattan's Theater District, he directs a celebration of the mundane, instructing the cast to live out their constructed lives.
-As the mockup inside the warehouse grows increasingly mimetic of the city outside, Caden continues to seek solutions to his personal crises.
-He is traumatized as he discovers Adele has become a celebrated painter in Berlin and Olive is growing up under the questionable guidance of Adele's friend Maria.
-After a failed attempt at a fling with Hazel (the woman who works in the box office), he marries Claire, an actress in his cast, and has a daughter with her.
-Their relationship fails, and he continues his awkward relationship with Hazel, who is now married with children and working as his assistant.
-Meanwhile, an unknown condition is systematically shutting down his autonomic nervous system.
+After Caden's successful production of Death of a Salesman, he unexpectedly receives a MacArthur Fellowship, giving him the financial means to pursue a new theatrical project on a gigantic scale.
+He decides to create a play of brutal realism and honesty that will span years and into which he can pour his whole self.
+Gathering an ensemble cast into an enormous warehouse in Manhattan's Theater District, he directs a celebration of the mundane, instructing the cast to live out their roles in real time.
+As the mockup stage inside the warehouse grows increasingly mimetic of the city outside, Caden continues to seek solutions to his personal crises.
+He is traumatized to discover that Adele has become a world-famous painter in Berlin and has given Olive a full-body tattoo.

+Following a failed attempt at a fling with his box office employee, Hazel, Caden instead marries a leading actress in his cast, Claire, and has a daughter with her, though reality is blurred as he refers to Olive alone as his "real daughter".
+His and Claire's relationship fails, and he continues his awkward friendship with Hazel, while still harboring feelings for her across the years.
+Hazel lives in a house that is constantly on fire and filled with smoke.
+She marries and has her own children, eventually coming back to work as Caden's assistant.
+Meanwhile, an unknown condition is gradually shutting down Caden's autonomic nervous system, so he has to walk with a cane.